GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 > **NOTE:** We recommend to use a kubectl version that is the same as the version of your cluster.
 Using the same versions of kubectl and the cluster helps avoid unforeseen issues.

-To delete the resources, use the expanded manifest file used for the installation.
+To delete the resources, use the expanded manifest file that you used for the installation.

 Run `kubectl` on the expanded manifest file: